-All designs, layouts, styling, and photos by Emily Vanderputten
+All design, styling, and photos by Emily Vanderputten

 kisses, mrs. V